Inclusion in Sports

 The Mulier Institute: independent, non-profit, scientific sport-research institute

 The Mulier Institute is an independent, non-profit, scientific sport-research institute in the Netherlands.
 As such, it is engaged in fundamental, practice-focused and policy relevant social-scientific sport research.
 Inclusion is high on the agenda of governments and sport institutions and the Mulier institute is dedicated to monitor and research this.
 Dutch governing bodies and sport institutions aim to create inclusive sport opportunities for everyone, but not much is known about how (recreational) athletes themselves experience and understand inclusion in sports.

 Understanding athletes’ personal experiences

 The aim of this research internship is to understand athletes’ personal experiences and provide insights into how policies can benefit from taking personal experiences into account.
-In accordance with a coordinator from The Mulier Institute, the student may choose to focus on a specific sport and/or on minority group with regard to ability, and its intersections with ethnicity, gender and sexuality, socio-economic background, etc.
+In accordance with a coordinator from The Mulier Institute, the student may choose to focus on a specific sport and/or on minority group with regard to ability, (including chronic disease and psychological conditions), and its intersections with ethnicity, gender and sexuality, socio-economic background, etc.

 The contact person at the Mullier institute is Caroline van Lindert.